-Dracaena Trifasciata is one of the easiest and most popular plants that is a must-have for every gardener.
+Dracaena Trifasciata of the Asparagaceae family is one of the easiest and most popular plants that is a must-have for every gardener.
 It is a hard-to-kill plant with stiff and long leaves that come in different varieties.
 Till 2017, its botanical name was Sansevieria Trifasciata but due to the similarities with Dracaena species, it was changed to Dracaena Trifasciata.
 Some of its common names include the Snake plant, Mother-in-law’s Tongue, Saint George’s Sword and Viper’s Bowstring Hemp.

 Learn all about this easy-to-grow plant’s growth and care requirements from our guide.